HelloChrisWei/OnlineTheater/README.md

-a demo for practise using guns.
+a demo for practice using guns.